vedph/cadmus_itinera_doc/quick-start.md

 2. from a command prompt, enter the directory where you saved the `docker-compose.yml` file, and type the command `docker-compose up` (**note**: use `sudo` for Linux or MacOS; usually this will prompt you for your computer's account password).
 This fires the backend and frontend services, and the first time it creates and seeds mock databases; so this will take one minute or two, depending on the performance of your machine.
 You will see a number of log information being dumped on the screen, and a total of 100 items being seeded into the newly created database.
 You should wait until the dump stops with no more messages.
 Just ensure that there are no error messages.
 Please notice that to allow other services startup, the API waits for a minute or less before continuing; so, depending on the speed of your host system, it might happen that the other services are already done and the API is still waiting, and in this interval of time you won't see any message dumped; it will resume as soon as the API continues.

-3. if everything went OK, open your browser at `localhost:4200`.
+3. if everything was OK, open your browser at `localhost:4200`.
 To login:

 - username: `zeus`
 - password: `P4ss-W0rd!`